Testing Support Size More Efficiently Than Learning Histograms: Introduction

 \paragraph*{Open questions.}

 The sample complexity upper bound from \cref{res:intro-main} leaves a small gap compared to the best known lower bound of $\Omega(\tfrac{n}{\epsilon \log n})$ from \cite{VV11stoc,WY19}.
 Can we close this gap?
-(We suspect that our upper bound is tight.)
+We remark that our proof strategy does not allow us to improve any of our parameters (see \cref{remark:no-better-parameter}), and therefore we suspect that our upper bound is tight, unless there is a better algorithmic strategy (say, a non-linear estimator).

 We may also ask for a \emph{tolerant} tester \cite{PRR06}, \ie an algorithm that accepts not only when $p$ has support size at most $n$, but also when $p$ is \emph{$\epsilon'$-close} to such a distribution for some $\epsilon' < \epsilon$.
 Equivalently, we wish to distinguish between $\eff_{\epsilon'}(p) \le n$ and $\eff_\epsilon(p) > n$.
 Our tester from \cref{res:intro-main}, like any sample-based tester, enjoys the very small amount of tolerance $\epsilon' = \Theta(1 / m(n,\epsilon))$.
 Under the promise that the true support size satisfies $|\supp(p)| = O(n)$, algorithms for learning the histogram \cite{VV11stoc,VV17,HJW18,HO19pml} imply an upper bound of $O\left(\tfrac{n}{(\epsilon-\epsilon')^2 \log n}\right)$ for tolerant testing of support size, and in \cref{section:support-assumption} we discuss how the techniques of \cite{VV16} may plausibly allow one to drop the support size assumption at the cost of higher dependence on $\epsilon-\epsilon'$.
 Can we achieve $\tfrac{n}{\log n} \cdot \widetilde O\left(\tfrac{1}{(\epsilon-\epsilon')^2}\right)$?